Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 This module is optional

 This module will develop knowledge of the principles of drug action, the medical use of psychoactive drugs and drug misuse.
 It will foster understanding of the place of drugs in society and of pharmacological processes.
-Teaching methods involve lectures and practical classes.
-Assessment is via a practical report, an essay, and an unseen written examination.
+Teaching involves lectures, and assessment is via an essay, three MCQ quiz sessions, and an unseen written examination.

 Status: O